About The OR Society

 A global movement

-By 1955, interest in operational research had spread to most Western countries.
-Membership levels grew steadily, from the original fifty to around 1,250 members in 1964.
-Today, The OR Society boasts over 4,000+ members, including academics, practitioners, and students, all benefiting from a wealth of resources, publications, training, and networking opportunities in operational research.
+By 1955 interest in operational research had spread across many Western countries.
+Membership of the Society grew from fifty founding members to around 1,250 by 1964.
+Today the Society has 4,500+ members, including academics, practitioners and students who benefit from training, publications and networks.

 Defining the Field